 - Leftovers: The leftovers are delicious eaten warm or cold over the following 2 days.
 You can eat them as a side dish, toss them into a salad or even add them into a frittata.

 - Carrots: You can use any kind of carrots you prefer for this side dish.
-I like using large carrots and cutting them into even sized wedges, but baby carrots or heirloom carrots would also work well.
+I like using large carrots and cutting them into even sized thick slices, but baby carrots or heirloom carrots would also work well.

 - Butter or Ghee: If you are Paleo then stick to ghee, otherwise I would recommend going with butter for this recipe as I prefer its slightly milder flavour.
 To make this recipe vegan you could also use vegan butter.